nextthingco/docs/Gadget-docs/source/includes/_intro.md

 * .conf file for kernel (from crunch)
 * supports TKTK by default (high-level stuff like spi, i2c, webcam... what's supported?)

 ## Workflow [Diagram, Lara]

+Use GadgetDev to debug and quickly test code directly on Gadget certified hardware.